jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 Grafana is a very popular opensource dashboarding solution.
 Provides support (at this moment) for a long list of storage solutions, including Elasticsearch.
 Unfortunately, the ES support is not at the same level as the one you get for InfluxDB, for instance.
-Nevertheless, Grafana allows combining in the same dashboard different data sources.
+Still, Grafana allows combining in the same dashboard different data sources.
 It is possible to have a panel fetching data from ES and a different panel fetching data from InfluxDB.